 Our department’s mantra calls for Union Complex staff to “think intentionally, work collaboratively, recognize opportunities, and develop innovative solutions.”
 Through this perspective our department works to clear and create pathways for students' success and, ultimately, graduation by providing student engagement opportunities in a facility with excellent customer service for our student body, faculty and staff, and our community patrons.
 The Union and Programs accomplishes our objectives through our two main offices, the Student Activities Office and Event Services.

 This office oversees over 220 organizations, whose leaders are represented on the newly established Presidents’ Council, which convenes for networking and feedback purposes.
-The office also manages SMAC (i.e., the campus’ event programing board) and The Southerner yearbook staff—each group with the direct responsibility of creating and documenting community on the Southern Miss campus.
-The office works to create community by providing a leadership development workshop series, producing a weekly newsletter and blog, and establishing the first group of SAO Ambassadors to provide peer-to-peer campus-involvement and event management assistance.
+The office also manages SMAC (i.e., the campus’ event programming board).
+The office works to create community by providing a leadership development workshop series, producing a weekly newsletter and blog, and establishing the first group of LSI Ambassadors to provide peer-to-peer campus-involvement and event management assistance.
 The office has established learning outcomes based on standards established by the Council for the Advancement of Standards in Higher Education (CAS).
 These outcomes are measured using a variety of direct and indirect means including attendance, perceived knowledge gained, number of awards received, etc.

 The Union and Programs Department